Nutter Butter Owl Cookies (Easy No-Bake Fall Treat)

 Angled view of Nutter Butter owl cookies on a white birch-patterned background, each coated in melted chocolate and decorated with cookie eyes, yellow beaks, and almond slice wings, shown as an easy no-bake fall dessert.

-Decorating & Theme Ideas
+Decorating and Theme Variations

 overhead view of seven Nutter Butter owl cookies arranged on a white birch-patterned surface, each coated in chocolate and decorated with cookie eyes, yellow candy beaks, and almond slice wings, shown as a fun no-bake fall dessert idea.